sighupio/fury-kubernetes-logging/kibana/README.md

 `$ kustomize build | kubectl apply -f -`

+To learn how to customize Kibana to constrain deployment please see the [example](https://github.com/sighup-io/fury-kubernetes-logging/tree/master/examples/kibana-node-selector)

 ### Accessing Kibana UI

 You can access Kibana web UI by port-forwarding on port `5601`: